bookofproofs/bookofproofs.github.io/_sources/history/18th-century/emerson.md

 7. Developed a method for applying Lagrange's method to solve systems of equations (1841)
 8. Published an improved method for calculating definite integrals (1845)

-Born 14 May1701, Hurworth, near Darlington, England.
-Died 20 May1782, Hurworth, near Darlington, England.
+Born 14 May 1701, Hurworth, near Darlington, England.
+Died 20 May 1782, Hurworth, near Darlington, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Emerson/)